-1. Fundamental Program: This program offers a range of courses that enable all employees to know their responsibilities and comply with company core value laws, rules, regulations, corporate governance, business ethics and disciplinary penalties in a correct and adequate manner.
+- 1. Fundamental Program: This program offers a range of courses that enable all employees to know their responsibilities and comply with company core value laws, rules, regulations, corporate governance, business ethics and disciplinary - penalties in a correct and adequate manner.
 This includes courses associated with basic governance, Personal Data Protection Act (PDPA), and corporate values "CPF Way".
-In 2021, there were more than 21,000 employees completing the fundamental courses.

-2. Future Skills Development Program: Tł nis

-program will equip empl oye es W ith

-knowledge e and future skills in orde er to
+In 2021, there were more than 21,000 employees completing the fundamental courses. - Future Skills Development Program: This program will equip employees with knowledge and future skills in order to cultivate new skills required for work to promote Company's future growth.
+The future skills development program is divided into two groups as follow;

-COURS EES HOURS OF TRAINING
+COURS ES HOURS OF TRAINING

-Foundation of Corporate Governance 168,997
+Ņ Foundation of Corporate Governance 168,997

-- Digital Literacy 100 33,501
+Digital Literacy 100 33,501

-Knowing COVID-19 27,782
+ı B Knowing COVID-19 27,782

-₽ Safety, Occupational Health and Environment 15,732
+Safety, Occupational Health and Environment 15,732

 Others 361,362

 Total 487,160